389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase4.md

     (in phase 4a no pointers towards memory mmap are kept outside db-mdb plugin)

 ## VLV and RECNO
+ ldbm does not implement a recno lookup as bdb does so we cannot use that .
+ We will have to use a cursor starting from first records and counting the records we could have a cache that store count -> key every thousand of entries or so

 ## bulk operation ##

+  There is no support for  bulk read operation (not very surprising because read operations
+    are pretty fast anyway)
+  The interresting point is that we could avoid copy overhead for bulk operation (because in bdb the returned data are stored in a local buffer and no more used once
+    the cursor is released so:
+- bulk_buffer should only store the cursor
+- dbi_val_t key/data from dblayer_bulk_nextdata/dblayer_bulk_nextrecord does directly point towards mmmap values.

 ## monitoring ###
+- unsigned int 	ms_psize
+- unsigned int 	ms_depth
+- size_t 	ms_branch_pages
+- size_t 	ms_leaf_pages
+- size_t 	ms_overflow_pages
+- size_t 	ms_entries

+- size_t 	me_mapsize
+- unsigned int 	me_maxreaders
+- unsigned int 	me_numreaders

 # Ideas about future improvements #